Send the link below via email or IMCopy

 Transcript of A Brief Introduction to Shakespeare

-Travel around the world and refugees in European exposed England to new cultures, with huge population growth.
+Travel around the world and refugees from Europe exposed England to new cultures, with huge population growth.

 As a result, London became a center for the arts, culture and commerce.